Three perspectives on categorical symmetric Howe duality: Introduction

+\end{itheorem} Just as with the original Koszul duality of Beilinson--Ginzburg--Soergel, this result seems to be a manifestation of the self-duality of $T^*GL_n/B$ under 3-dimensional mirror symmetry \cite{webster3DimensionalMirror2023}.
+In particular, the Koszul duality of (2) and (3) is a special case of \cite[Prop.
+4.7]{WebSD}, which relates versions of these categories for arbitrary Higgs and Coulomb branches of 3-dimensional gauge theories.

-Furthermore, this equivalence matches two natural actions on these categories.
+Furthermore, this equivalence matches two natural actions of 2-categories on the categories appearing in the theorem above.
 As discussed previously, we can interpret $\chi$ as a weight of $\mathfrak{sl}_\infty$, and $K^0(\bT^\chi )$ as a weight space of a $\mathfrak{sl}_\infty$-module.
 Thus, it's a natural question whether this can be extended to a categorical $\mathfrak{sl}_{\infty}$-action.
 Not only is this possible, but in fact, the resulting action is one already known in both the representation-theoretic and geometric perspectives.

 For Gelfand-Tsetlin modules, this action is by translation functors.
 The functors of $\mathsf{E}(M)=\C^n\otimes M$ and $\mathsf{F}(M)=(\C^n)^*\otimes M$ act on the category of Gelfand-Tsetlin modules, and define an action of the level 0 Heisenberg category (also called the affine oriented Brauer category in \cite{BCNR}) on the category of all Gelfand-Tsetlin modules.
 These functors decompose according to how they act on blocks, and by \cite[Th.
-A]{BSW3}, the summands of this functor define a categorical $\mathfrak{sl_\infty}$ action on the sum of the integral blocks $\mathcal{GT}_\chi$.
+A]{BSW3}, the summands of this functor define a categorical $\mathfrak{sl}_\infty$ action on the sum of the integral blocks $\mathcal{GT}_\chi$.

-On the other hand, as is always true for equivariant sheaves for different subgroups of a single group, the $P_\chi\times G_0$ equivariant derived categories of $V$ for different $\chi$ carry an action by convolution of the derived categories $D^b_{P_{\chi'}\times P_\chi} ( GL_n)$ where these subgroups act by left and right multiplication.
+On the other hand, as is always true for equivariant sheaves for different subgroups of a single group, the $\Gc{\chi}=P_\chi\times \Gz$ equivariant derived categories of $V$ for different $\chi$ carry an action by convolution of the derived categories $D^b_{P_{\chi'}\times P_\chi} ( GL_n)$ where these subgroups act by left and right multiplication.
 This is essentially an action of the category $\mathsf{Perv}$ from \cite[Def.
 5]{Webcomparison} with minor notational changes to account for working with $\mathfrak{sl}_\infty.$ There is a 2-functor $\Phi$ from the 2-Kac-Moody algebra for $\mathfrak{sl}_\infty$ to $\mathsf{Perv}$ introduced in \cite{Webcomparison}, uniquely characterized by the property that it agrees with Khovanov and Lauda's original functor from \cite{KLIII} to modules over the cohomology rings of $GL_n/P_\chi$.